TomPace101/nanopore_diffusion/notes.md

 - delete ParameterSet.full_path
 - for all classes derived from ParameterSet, look at all input/output file attributes, and catch each use, to use the correct object method
 - remove unneeded imports of os and osp

+So what should we call this?
+- SmarterPath?
+- SmartPath?
+- EasyPath?
+- EnhancedPath?
+- FPath?
+- fpath?

 _TODO_ should common be split up into more than one module, possibly inside a package called `common`?